-We hypothesize that species turnover observed on the elevational gradient results from thermal constraints at cool, high elevations and competitive exclusion at warmer, lowland sites.
-Thus we predict that cold tolerances will correlate with species’ distributions.
-In contrast, species that have reduced abundance at low elevations, relative to high elevations will not necessarily have lower heat tolerance; rather their abundances are predicted to be reduced by competition with lowland-biased species.
-To test these hypotheses, we first investigated species turnover patterns along the elevation gradients.
-We then examined correlations between species distribution patterns and multiple thermal tolerance traits.
+We hypothesize that species turnover observed on this elevational gradient results from thermal constraints at cool, high elevations and competitive exclusion at warmer, lowland sites.
+Thus, we predict that cold tolerances will correlate with the changes of species abundance toward high elevations.
+In contrast, we predict that species that have reduced abundance at low elevations will be limited by competition with lowland-biased species, and not necessarily because of lower heat tolerance.
+To test these hypotheses, we first investigated species turnover patterns along the elevational gradients.
+We then examined correlations between species distributions and multiple thermal tolerance traits.
 Finally, pairs of species with similar or different distribution types were placed in laboratory temperatures mimicking upland and lowland conditions to examine their competitive outcomes in both the short and long term.

 Methods